If I were a beginner, what would be the best carving to do?

 Join School of Wood Carving

-Consider another crucial question.
-What carving style do I prefer?
-Yet, this isn't the only question to consider.
-Another question is: what tools do you have?
-Do you own basic wood carving tools or just a knife?
-Some might only have a chainsaw :).
-You can carve with a chainsaw but not a spoon.
+Ponder another vital question.
+What carving style do I enjoy?
+However, this isn't the only question to ask.
+Another question to think about is: what tools do you own?
+Do you have basic wood carving tools or just a knife?
+Some of you might only have a chainsaw :).
+Chainsaw carving is possible but not spoon carving.

-My advice would be to experiment with different styles.
-So, what hand tools do you possess?
-If you only have a chip carving knife, spoon carving is out, but you can still carve other things.
+I advise experimenting with various carving styles.
+Remember, what hand tools do you have?
+If you only possess a chip carving knife, you can't do spoon carving, but you can still carve other things.

 (John J. Ratey and Eric Hagerman, Spark)

-Dopamine in woodcarving is like oil for your carving tools: without enough, like people with ADHD, your focus can get stuck or suddenly become intensely focused.
+Dopamine in woodcarving is like oil for your carving tools: if there’s not enough, just like people with ADHD, your focus can either freeze or suddenly become very intense.

 WOODCARVING – What are some simple carvings I can do as a beginner?-Simple Entry-Level Carving Projects